laurielim/laurielim.github.io/src/portfolio/kreolingo.md

 Svelte is a JS framework with a reputation for offering a great developer experience and remarkable ease of use.
 The framework's user-friendly documentation provides clear, concise, and comprehensive resources that made learning Svelte a breeze.

 ### Web Stack
 This web app is built with [Skeleton](https://www.skeleton.dev), a UI toolkit for Svelte and [Tailwind CSS](https://tailwindcss.com).
 I used Skeleton to handle most of the design work with its ready-made components and curated color palettes.
-This strategic choice allowed me to focus on developing the core components of the application.

-Furthermore, I used [Svelte Kit](https://kit.svelte.dev), which added another layer of ease to the development process, and I deployed the project on [Netlify](netlify.com/) to make my project globally accessible.
+This decision allowed me to focus on learning and development.
+Furthermore, I used [Svelte Kit](https://kit.svelte.dev), which added another layer of ease to the development process, and I deployed the project on [Netlify](netlify.com/) like many of my other projects.

 ---